 At about 25 minutes past 10 o'clock on Tuesday morning Slough was visited by a whirlwind, which ripped slates off roofs, tore huge branches from the trunks of great trees, and blew heavy goods about in a most startling manner.
 The roofs which were most seriously damaged by it were those of Mr. C. Luff and Messrs.
-Hilton and Co., two corner buildingsone at the corner of Buckingham Gardens and the other at the corner of Church Street.
+Hilton and Co., two corner buildings-Hilton and Co., two corner buildings-one at the corner of Buckingham Gardens and the other at the corner of Church Street.
 Many of the slates were forced clean out of their places and blown into the air.
 For a few moments they looked something like small flocks of birds, and then they fell into the street and were smashed to pieces.
 A large branch of a tree in Albert Street was sent across the road and a big limb of an elm tree outside the Royal Hotel stables in Mackenzie Street was brought down.
-A tree at the entrance to Stoke Place came crashing one at the corner of Buckingham Gardens entrance to Stoke Place came crashing down and blocked up the Stoke Green gateway.
-The whirlwind was accom-panied by torrential rains and occasioned a good deal of alarm.
+A tree at the entrance to Stoke Place came crashing entrance to Stoke Place came crashing down and blocked up the Stoke Green gateway.
+The whirlwind was accompanied by torrential rains and occasioned a good deal of alarm.